wenjunchen29/web/pages/about me.md

 ----
 <span style="color:green">Note.
 This website is under developing.
 Viewing it with browser on PC is recommended.
-And, thank you for checking my website!
-Have a lovely one!</span>
+Thank you for checking my website!
+Have a lovely day!</span>